 Camp Gulf sits between Destin and the Scenic Highway 30A.
 It has 200 RV sites across four tiers of locations, from the beachfront to the upper park, with prices that correspond to your proximity to the beach.
 They also house 20 cabins, in case you want to meet up with friends or family who haven’t yet realized the full glory of RV life.
 Amenities include two heated pools and a waterslide, a playground, basketball and shuffleboard courts, and an on-site grocery store and gift shop.
 You can rent golf carts, beach carts, Segways, wagons and more, and there’s high-speed WiFi for all sites—perfect for living high like a true Florida retiree!
 Between the white sugar beaches, super-clean bath houses, and incredible location, the only downside we can find to Camp Gulf is that they don’t allow pets.

-Rates for Camp Gulf start at $75/night for winter 2019-20, with the best discounts given to snowbirds who can make three-month commitments.
+Rates for Camp Gulf start at $75 per night for the winter season, with the best discounts given to snowbirds who can make three-month commitments.
 Spots fill up fast, book yours here.

 The Track Family Recreation Center